hadimp/DiningPhilosophers/README.md

 # Dining Philosophers
-A concurrent implementation of the dining philosophers problem.
+An object-oriented concurrent implementation of the dining philosophers problem.